Document Extractor Online Documentation

 Complete your purchase profile and place your order by clicking the “Place Order” button as shown earlier with the free trial.

-6. Logging in to SaaS portal
+6. Login to the SaaS portal

 Once you purchase a free trial or a paid subscription, you will get 2 emails from us.
 An order confirmation email and a guidelines email.